-Study AbroadFor the 2017-2018 academic year, WVU Communication Studies is offering two opportunities for students to study abroad.
+Study AbroadEach year, WVU Communication Studies offers two opportunities for students to study abroad.
 You can click on either of the images below to download a copy of that program's information poster.
 You can also complete this short registration survey to sign-up for program updates for either or both programs: https://wvu.qualtrics.com/jfe/form/SV_eD2Z4Cm3B6P9o4B.
-For both programs, Communication Studies majors automatically qualify for an inter-Departmental scholarship, and all students can apply for an Eberly College of Arts and Sciences Academic Enrichment Grant.
+For both programs, Communication Studies majors automatically qualify for an inter-Departmental scholarship (between $1000 and $2000, depending on the length of the program), and all students can apply for an Eberly College of Arts and Sciences Academic Enrichment Grant.

-Summer 2018: Germany
+Summer 2019: Germany

 - Communication Ethics

 - Organizational Communication

 Spring Break 2019: Tokyo, JapanApply online now, at https://wvuabroad.wvu.edu/index.cfm?FuseAction=Programs.ViewProgramAngular&id=10251 .
 For more details, contact Dr. Jaime Banks at firstname.lastname@example.org.